fchambon/azurevirtualdesktop/README.md

 # Cloud Endpoint
-# Azure Virtual Desktop Deployment with Terraform
+# Azure Virtual Desktop deployment with Terraform
 This repository contains Terraform code to deploy a complete Azure Virtual Desktop (AVD) platform.
 The infrastructure can be provisioned with the following components:

 **Workspace**: Sets up an AVD workspace, providing the foundation for managing virtual desktops and applications.